Quills (film): Plot

-Meanwhile, Simone purchases a copy of Justine, seduces Prioux, and the young lovers run off to England together.
+Meanwhile, Royer-Collard rapes Simone on their wedding night, and keeps her as a virtual prisoner.
+She purchases a copy of Justine, seduces Prioux, and the lovers run off together.
 She leaves behind a letter explaining her actions and her copy of Justine.
-Upon finding this, Royer-Collard refocuses attention upon the Marquis as the source of his troubles and embarks upon a quest for revenge by having him tortured.
-About to be sent away from Charenton for her role in assisting the Marquis, Madeleine begs a last story from him, which is to be relayed to her through the asylum patients.
-Bouchon, the inmate at the end of the relay, is excited by the story, breaks out of his cell, and attacks Madeleine.
-Royer-Collard hears Madeleine's screams but chooses to ignore them and she is killed by Bouchon.
+Upon finding this, Royer-Collard seizes on the Marquis as the source of his troubles and embarks upon a quest for revenge.

+About to be sent away from Charenton, Madeleine begs a last story from the Marquis, which is to be relayed to her through the asylum patients.
+Bouchon, the inmate at the end of the relay, is excited by the story, breaks out of his cell, and kills Madeleine.
 The asylum is set afire by the pyromaniac Dauphin and the inmates break out of their cells.

-Madeleine's body is found in the laundry vat by her blind mother and the Abbé.
-The Abbé is devastated by Madeleine's death and Bouchon is captured and imprisoned inside an iron maiden.
-The Abbé blames the Marquis for Madeleine's death and confronts him; the Marquis claims he had been with Madeleine in every way imaginable, only to be told she had died a virgin, provoking an uncharacteristically emotional outpouring of grief.
-The Abbé has the Marquis' tongue cut out as punishment for Madeleine's death, but is stricken with remorse and whips himself.
-The Abbé then has a dream in which Madeleine returns to life and they have sex, but ultimately it ends with him holding her corpse.
-The Marquis' health declines severely, but he remains perverse as ever, decorating his dungeon with a story, using his feces as ink.
+Madeleine's body is found by her blind mother and the Abbé in the laundry vat.
+Bouchon is captured and imprisoned inside an iron dummy.
+The Abbé blames the Marquis for Madeleine's death and prods him into a fury.
+The Marquis claims that he had been with Madeleine in every way imaginable, only to be told that she died a virgin.
+The Abbé cuts out the Marquis' tongue as punishment.
+The Abbé then has a dream in which he has sex with Madeline's corpse.
+The Marquis' health declines, but he perseveres, decorating his oubliette with a story, using feces as ink.
 As the Marquis lies dying, the Abbé reads him the last rites and offers him a crucifix to kiss.
 The Marquis defiantly swallows the crucifix and chokes to death on it.

-A year later, the new Abbé arrives at Charenton and is given the grand tour by Royer-Collard.
-During the tour, they meet the maid Charlotte, and through the exchange between herself and Royer-Collard, it is apparent that there is a connection.
+A year later, the new Abbé arrives at Charenton and is given the grand tour.
 The asylum has been converted into a print shop, with the inmates as its staff.
-The books being printed are the works of the Marquis de Sade.
+The books being printed are the works of the Marquis.
 At the end of the tour, the new Abbé meets his predecessor, who resides in the Marquis' old cell.
-Yearning to write, he begs paper and a quill from the new Abbé, and tries to strangle Royer-Collard when he ventures too close the peephole.
-The Abbé is herded off by Royer-Collard before he can hear any more from his predecessor.
+Yearning to write, he begs paper and a quill from the new Abbé, who is herded off by Royer-Collard, now overseer of the asylum.
 However, the peephole opens, and Madeleine's mother thrusts paper, quill, and ink through.
 The Abbé begins to scribble furiously, with the Marquis providing the narration.